 Write to Santa at the North Pole Postal Company

-The next stop was the North Pole Postal Company, where there were pieces of paper and pencils so kids could write their letters to Santa.
-(And the adults can, too!)
-Inside the Postal, Company is an old-school postal sorting wall with spots for mail, set up to look exactly like a Post Office.
-The best part is, when my daughter was done with her letter, you put it in the mailbox, press the button, and watch the letter fly to the North Pole on the large television on the wall.
+Follow the path to the North Pole Postal Company, where kids can write their letters to Santa (and the adults could, too!).
+Inside the Postal Company is an old-school postal sorting wall with spots for mail, set up to look exactly like a Post Office.
+The best part?
+There are pencils and paper for kids to write their lists, put them in the mailbox, press the button, and watch the letters fly to the North Pole on the large television on the wall (it’s a total wow moment).
+Kids can visit with the Big Guy, too, and sit next to him on his couch for a memorable photo.

 Play around with light-up games

-Step up to the Christmas Shooting Range and watch your “bullets” turn the targets into beautiful colors.
-Each kid received a gel blaster and goggles before standing at the ready and taking turns shooting gel bullets at the targets—the color changes when they hit the mark, making such a fun design.
-My daughter loved emptying her gel blaster and watching the targets get lit up in vivid and bright hues.
+Once you leave the post office, head to the bridge over the glowing river to see Santa’s Coal Mine, a walk-through experience where Santa’s elves are hard at work.
+As you enter, you’ll hear the sounds of the workers mining the coal that fuels Santa’s sleigh and see etchings on the wall drawn by some of the most notable elves in Santa’s crew.
+Next up is the Christmas Shooting Range, where you can watch your “bullets” turn the targets into beautiful colors.
+Each kid receives a gel blaster and goggles before standing at the ready and taking turns shooting gel bullets at the targets—the color changes when they hit the mark, making it such a fun design.
+Kids will love emptying the gel blaster and watching the targets light up in vivid hues.

 Stop for a sweet surprise